hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1314_chapter_v.md

 education to enable one to understand in these every faintest ripple of expression in face and form.

-And again we passed a group of Sannyâsins going on foot, and he broke out into fierce invective against asceticism as "savagery" . . . .
+And again we passed a group of Sannyāsins going on foot, and he broke out into fierce invective against asceticism as "savagery" . . . .
 But the sight of wayfarers doing slow miles on foot in the name of their ideals seemed to rouse in his mind a train of painful associations, and